onepub-dev/dcli/README.md

 ## So why DShell?

-Whilst Bash is a powerful tool, it has a grammar that would make your Grandma blush.

-**Its usage of quotes can only be described as..., oh wait, it so complex it's indescribable.**
+Bash is probably the most commonly used scripting tool for system maintenance.

+Bash wasn't so much designed as evolved.

+The problem now is that its old, has an archaic syntax and doesn't scale well.

+So why is dshell different?

+DShell is based on the relatively new programming language Dart.

+Dart has had a fairly controversially entree onto the world stage of programming languages but that is about to change.
+If you don't know what Flutter is then its time that you stopped and had a look.
+Flutter is about to change the way we build applications and Flutter is based on Dart.

+The short version is that Dart is here to stay and the important element for DShell is that its easy to learn.

+If you have used many languages you well know how the learning curve goes.
+Its usually doesn't take long to the get to the point where you love or hate a language.
+As you begin to discover the little nooks and crannies of a language you either despise the designer's solutions or fall in love with it.

+For me at least, it was love at first sight.

+Dart is a simple language to learn using an all to familiar 'C' style syntax.

+It provides elgant solutions for common problems and from a scripting perspective hits all of the high notes.

+DShell excels in all of the functionality that you expect from Bash and then takes you to the next level.

+DShell is easy to install, makes it a breeze to create simple scripts and provides the tools to manage a script that started out as 100 lines but somehow grew to 10,000 lines.
+There is also a large collection of third party libraries that you can included in your script with no more than an import statment and a dependancy declaration.

+Dart is fast and if you need even more speed can be compiled to a single file executable that is portable between binary compatible machines.

+You can use your favorite editor to create DShell scripts, Vi or VIM work fine but Visual Code is recommended.

+DShell and Dart also make it harder to make common mistakes that Bash invites.

+DShell throws exceptions when something goes wrong so your script doesn't silently ignore critical errors.

+With Dart and DShell you have the option to Type your variables.
+This is a bit of a controversial issues so DShell doesn't force you to Type your scripts but I ALWAYS use types and you should too.

-For a long time I've wanted to build a replacement tool that has the elegance of a modern language, with the power of bash.
+For a long time I've wanted to build a replacement tool that has the elegance of a modern language, with the power of Bash.

 DShell is hopefully that.

 ## What does DShell do?

-* Uses the elegant and simple dart language
+* Uses the elegant and simple Dart language
 * Write and execute single file scripts
   * cli> ./tryme.dart
 * Provides a set of functions (commands) that mimick common bash operations.